-This summer we are starting work on a significant hydropower project nestled in the heart of this valley.
-When complete it will provide a robust renewable energy solution in a landscape where few other opportunities exist to bring in a guaranteed income 'stream' to support our future conservation work in Little Langdale.
+In 2019 we completed work on a significant hydropower project nestled in the heart of this valley.
+It now provides a robust renewable energy solution in a landscape where few other opportunities exist to bring in a guaranteed income 'stream' to support our future conservation work in Little Langdale.

 Watch this space

 Take a look at the project timeline below to find out how the hydro scheme was installed and more about the unique history of this valley.